 Though well intentioned, these referendums will not accomplish what they claim.
 They will, in fact, do the opposite: make it more difficult to develop affordable housing; lead to job losses and local business shutdowns; and make it harder for the City to enact its plans to combat climate change.
 Let’s take them one by one.

-And as of January 1, 2022, if there is an emergency proclamation in effect, the minimum wage for employees in Portland would be $19.50 an hour.
-Again, that's for employees who aren't able to work exclusively from home, and that's a 63% jump from the current rate.
+That means that on January 1, 2022, if a state or local emergency order is still in place (and I certainly wouldn't rule one out just yet), the minimum wage in Portland will be $19.50 an hour for those who aren't working exclusively from home.
+That's a 63% jump from the current rate.
 Increasing employees’ wages so dramatically in such a short time would lead to layoffs and shutdowns.
 That won’t help anyone.

 Question B is redundant.
 The Council passed a facial recognition ban in July.
 The only difference between what the Council passed and Question B is that Question B contains problematic enforcement language that conflicts with state law and places the City in a precarious legal situation.